jfg/dev.jean-francois.gueritte.com/README.md

    npm run serve
    ```

-## 🎨 Colors Template in "theme.js"
+## 🎨 Colors

+Should be modify in "theme.js"